-The Canaan story began when a family of Christians in Wilmington, Delaware, was displaced from their former place of worship; and told if they were “unhappy there they should just move on.”
+The Canaan story began when a family of Christians in Wilmington, Delaware was displaced from its former place of worship.
+These church family members were told if they were “unhappy there, then they should just move on.”
 From this disenfranchised flock, thirteen members (William Allen, James Bonds, Donald J. Bowman, Sr., Kermit Brooks, Connie Cabble, Iris Craighead, Earl Green, Jr., Penrose Hollins, Michael James, Christopher Joyner, Dianne Michael, Ernest Purnell, Sr., and Kia Wyatt) met on December 6, 2002 to discuss the possibility of forming a new church.
-That meeting set into motion, a series of events that led to the formation of what is known today as Canaan Baptist Church.
+That meeting set into motion a series of events that led to the formation of what is known today as the Canaan Baptist Church.

-These 13 founding members became known as the Core Planters of the new church.
+The 13 founding members became known as the Core Planters of the new church called Canaan.
 They dedicated themselves to a movement of which the future members of the church would be eternally grateful.
 Individually they represented diverse backgrounds and talents and contributed to the development of the church through a variety of special gifts and blessings.